 Admission to the undergraduate major in Multi-Disciplinary Design requires submission of a portfolio.
 An optional, informal discussion and question period will be held during spring semester for interested students.
 Please check the home page events listing for date and time.
 This lecture is also available online here.

 Your portfolio for application to the Design Program is an important opportunity for you to craft an artifact that communicates your design ability.
 You should consider the design of the portfolio as yet another design problem.
 There are some guidelines, but we are interested in the format and materials that you choose to express the narrative of your work.

-You should begin the process of designing your portfolio by writing the required letter of intent.
+You should begin the process of designing your portfolio by reviewing the questions on the application form.
 This will help you identify what it is that you want to communicate with work you select and the design of the portfolio.

 1. Title page.
 The title page, a separate sheet, should include your name, address, phone number, and University of Utah identification number (if you have one).

 2. Samples of your Creative/Visual Work.
 The contents may include anything you feel conveys your abilities:design, graphics, industrial design, paintings, drawings, sketches, photography, sculpture, ceramics, furniture, engineering studies, creative writing, poems, essays, choreography, musical scores, etc.

 3. You are encouraged to include the best work from your design courses or other course work, as well as extracurricular creative projects.

 4. If you include work done in a professional office or studio, please identify the professional’s name, your specific contribution to the project and your level of involvement.

 5. Please include your process of work.
 We are very interested in seeing how you move from initial thought to final artifact.
 Sketches are required.

 1. Portfolios should be clearly marked with your name on the exterior.